 - Developing and refining a “best fit” college list

 - Information about merit-based scholarships, need-based aid, and outside scholarships

 - Keeping students organized and ahead of deadlines

 - Creating an effective application profile, including a resume and/or activities list

 - Evaluating admissions and financial aid offers

-Admissions consulting services for private, independent schools in the Seattle area also available upon request.
+- Admissions consulting for private middle and high schools in the Seattle area

-Admissions consulting is charged at $100 per hour.
-Contact us about package pricing.
+Admissions consulting is charged at $125 per hour.
+Contact us about our counseling packages.

 Our Admissions Counselors

 I’ve spent my entire adult life and career working in fields that involve children and adolescents.
 With my undergraduate and graduate degrees in psychology and social work from the University of Michigan in Ann Arbor, I began my career counseling and supporting families and individuals with all sorts of issues, including the adolescent transition to adulthood.
 I taught parenting classes and spent several years in the 1990s working in local elementary schools as a School Social Worker.
 As the business and human resources manager at Sandweiss Test Prep, I began to realize that what I like most about my work is the opportunity to share my knowledge of test prep and college planning resources with parents and students to guide them toward achieving their college admissions goals.
 After spending several years taking courses in the college counseling graduate programs offered by UCLA and UC Irvine, I was awarded certification as an Independent Educational Consultant through UC Irvine.